How Do I Know How Much to Offer?

 Find Out What the Current Market Is

-Our current market is an active Seller's Market and in the mid to lower price ranges you have a very good chance of running into multiple offers.
-You need to come up with your best offer immediately in today's low inventory situation.
-That buyer didn't have a chance.
+Our current market is slowing down but is still a Seller's Market and in the mid to lower price ranges you have a very good chance of running into multiple offers.
+We are still seeing multiple offers in higher prices on the homes that show the best (clean, uncluttered, and updated) within their price range.

 The Negotiating Game

 Sometimes I feel like some buyers and sellers become enmeshed in a negotiating game where they both feel the need to "win."
 By law, the listing agent must disclose all offers to the seller.
-So even if a seller tells us that $550,000 is his lowest price and not to come back with anything lower, you can still make further offers and the listing agent is obligated to pass those offers on.
+So even if a seller tells us that $550,000 is his lowest price and not to come back with anything lower, you can still make further offers and the listing agent is obligated to pass those offers on (unless there is something in writing from the seller specifically stating not to bother them with prices under a certain dollar amount).

 During Negotiations, the Property is Still Active